-In French III, students continue to develop their communicative and cultural competence by interacting orally and in writing with other speakers of French, understanding oral and written messages in the language, and making oral and written presentations in French.
-They communicate on a variety of topics at a level commensurate with their study, using more complex structures in the language and moving from concrete to more abstract concepts in a variety of time frames.
+The Modern World Language: Roman Alphabet Standards of Learning include generic standards for Roman alphabet languages that do not already have language-specific standards, such as Italian, Portuguese, and Polish.
+In level III world language courses, students continue to develop their communicative and cultural competence by interacting orally and in writing with other speakers of the target language, understanding oral and written messages and making oral and written presentations.
+They communicate on a variety of topics at a level commensurate with their study, using more complex structures and moving from concrete to more abstract concepts in a variety of time frames.
 They comprehend the main ideas of authentic materials that they listen to and read and are able to identify significant details when the topics are familiar.
-Students develop the ability to discuss in French topics related to historical and contemporary events and issues.
-Emphasis continues to be placed on use of French in the classroom as exclusively as possible, as well as on use of authentic materials to learn about the French language and francophone culture(s).
+Students develop the ability to discuss in the target language topics related to historical and contemporary events and issues.
+Emphasis continues to be placed on use of the target language in the classroom as exclusively as possible as well as on use of authentic materials to learn about the target language and culture(s).

-- FIII.1 The student will engage in original and spontaneous oral and written communications in French. - 1.
+- WIII.1 The student will engage in original and spontaneous oral and written communications in the target language. - 1.
 Express opinions, preferences, and desires, and elicit those of others. - 2.
-Use level-appropriate vocabulary and structures to express ideas about topics and events found in a variety of authentic French language sources. - FIII.2 The student will initiate, sustain, and close oral and written exchanges in French, applying familiar vocabulary and structures to new situations. - 1.
+Use level-appropriate vocabulary and structures to express ideas about topics and events found in a variety of authentic target-language sources. - WIII.2 The student will initiate, sustain, and close oral and written exchanges in the target language, applying familiar vocabulary and structures to new situations. - 1.
 Participate in sustained exchanges that reflect major time frames. - 2.
 Exchange detailed information on familiar topics in a variety of interpersonal contexts. - 3.
-Use nonverbal communication, paraphrasing, and circumlocution to convey and comprehend messages in level-appropriate French.
+Use nonverbal communication, paraphrasing, and circumlocution to convey and comprehend messages in level-appropriate language.